 5 MIN READ

-• Dry soil moisture conditions can lead to in-furrow or pop-up starter fertilizer damage to corn, especially in lighter textured or sandy soil that is low in organic matter content.
+• Dry soil moisture conditions can lead to in-furrow or pop-up starter fertilizer injury to corn, especially in lighter texture or sandy soil that is low in organic matter content.

 • The amount of in-furrow or pop-up starter fertilizer that can be safely applied is limited, and the type of fertilizer used is important to minimize any potential injury.